rarosalion/authenticated/README.md

 * Initial fork of [custom-components/authenticated](https://github.com/custom-components/authenticated) by @ludeeus.
 * Updated development environment for 2024.5.5 including Python 3.12

+## v0.02

+* Updated for Python 3.13
+* Included ASN and Organisational name output

 # Old Readme (may or may not be accurate)